clog-tool/clog-cli/README.md

     -V, --version            Prints version information

 OPTIONS:
-    -C, --changelog <changelog>    A previous changelog to prepend new changes to (this is like using the same file for both --infile and --outfile and should not be used in conjuction with either)
+    -C, --changelog <changelog>    A previous changelog to prepend new changes to (this is like using the same file for both --infile and --outfile and should not be used in conjuction with either) -c, --config <config>          The Clog Configuration TOML file to use (Defaults to '.clog.toml')**
+    -T, --format <format>          The output format, defaults to markdown (valid values: markdown, json)
-    -c, --config <config>          The Clog Configuration TOML file to use (Defaults to '.clog.toml')** -f, --from <from>              e.g. 12a8546
+    -f, --from <from>              e.g. 12a8546
     -g, --git-dir <gitdir>         Local .git directory (defaults to current dir + '.git')* -i, --infile <infile>          A changelog to append to, but *NOT* write to (Useful in